-With an editor who has written a best selling book named Hibernate Made Easy, one would think that TheServerSide would be littered with articles on Java Persistence, JPA and modern trends in object relational mapping.
+With an editor who has written a best selling book named Hibernate Made Easy, one would think that TheServerSide would be littered with articles on JDBC comparisons, Java Persistence, Hibernate vs JPA, JDBC vs ODBC and interesting JDBC facts pertaining to object relational mapping.
 But the reality is that discussions on cloud computing, big data, mobile development and application lifecycle management (ALM) have eclipsed what would have otherwise been time spent writing about JPA or ORM.
 However, a quick chat with Emmanuel Bernard at the 2013 Red Hat Summit in Boston sparked renewed interest in the latest in object relational mapping technology, both with the writers and the readers at TSS.

 From a team point of view, we wish we had only one API.
 We are really trying to push into the standard as much as we can.